AliAshford/helloworld/README.md

 # `helloworld`

 ### `Ivy tech assignment`
-`I am brand new to this platform and looking forward to learning as much as I can!`
+`My name is Ali and I am brand new to this platform and looking forward to learning as much as I can!`

-`I am very excited to starting my journey here on Github.`
+`I am very excited to starting my journey here on Github.` :smirk: